 E. The size (width x length), floor area & with eaves, total height to the peak and the number of stories for every structure to be listed on the application.
 Include all structures for which construction will commence within twelve (12) months of the issue date of the permit. second stories, lofts within dwellings.
 List accessory structures/attachments (e.g., garages, decks etc.) separately from the dwelling.

 F. Area of the property in square feet and the exterior dimensions (lot lines) of the property in feet.

 G. Cost of Construction including labor & materials.

-K. Plot plan.
-Sketch or drawing of the property showing locations of roads, driveway, lot lines, shoreland & wetland.
+J. Plot plan.
+Sketch or drawing of the property showing locations of road, driveway, lot lines, shoreland & wetland.

-O. The application must be accompanied with the appropriate fee, please call our office for fee amount.
+N. The application must be accompanied with the appropriate fees, please call or office for the amount.